Turn on the heating so that all radiators in your home are operating.

 Cool spots, particularly toward the top of the radiator, mean that there could be air or gas trapped inside it, which will need to be let out in order for the radiator to properly function.

-Once you've found your cool spots, it's time to move on to step three and bleed the affected radiators.
+Once you've found your cool spots, it's time to move on to Step 3 and bleed the affected radiators.

 Now that you've identified which radiators need bleeding, you can switch off your central heating.
 This will allow you to handle the radiators without burning yourself or soaking your floor.